ibm-cloud-docs/framework-financial-services-controls/controls-output/pl/pl-4.md

 - Never sending or forwarding customer-related content to personal email addresses
 - All email exchanges with the customer must be encrypted via customer-approved solutions

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-This control enhancement applies to organizational users.
-Organizations consider rules of behavior based on individual user roles and responsibilities, differentiating, for example, between rules that apply to privileged users and rules that apply to general users.
-Establishing rules of behavior for some types of non-organizational users including, for example, individuals who simply receive data/information from federal information systems, is often not feasible given the large number of such users and the limited nature of their interactions with the systems.
-Rules of behavior for both organizational and non-organizational users can also be established in AC-8, System Use Notification.
-PL-4 b. (the signed acknowledgment portion of this control) may be satisfied by the security awareness training and role-based security training programs conducted by organizations if such training includes rules of behavior.
-Organizations can use electronic signatures for acknowledging rules of behavior.
+Rules of behavior represent a type of access agreement for organizational users.
+Other types of access agreements include nondisclosure agreements, conflict-of-interest agreements, and acceptable use agreements (see PS-6).
+Organizations consider rules of behavior based on individual user roles and responsibilities and differentiate between rules that apply to privileged users and rules that apply to general users.
+Establishing rules of behavior for some types of non-organizational users, including individuals who receive information from federal systems, is often not feasible given the large number of such users and the limited nature of their interactions with the systems.
+Rules of behavior for organizational and non-organizational users can also be established in AC-8.
+The related controls section provides a list of controls that are relevant to organizational rules of behavior.
+PL-4b, the documented acknowledgment portion of the control, may be satisfied by the literacy training and awareness and role-based training programs conducted by organizations if such training includes rules of behavior.
+Documented acknowledgements for rules of behavior include electronic or physical signatures and electronic agreement check boxes or radio buttons.